Victor Schlegel

 Schlegel published a biography of Hermann Grassmann in 1878.
 Both parts of his textbook, and the biography, are now available at the Internet Archive; see External links section below.

 At the Summer meeting of the American Mathematical Society on August 15, 1894, Schlegel presented an essay on the problem of finding the place which is at a minimum total distance from given points.

-In 1899 Schlegel became German national secretary for the international Quaternion Society and reported on it in Monatshefte für Mathematik.
+In 1899 Schlegel became German national secretary for the international Quaternion Association and reported on it in Monatshefte für Mathematik.